spietras/rules_conda/docs/docs/usage/example.md

 If environment configuration doesn't change then subsequent runs will simply reuse the environment.
 Otherwise the environment will be recreated from scratch, so that it always reflects the configuration.
-However, if you set the `clean` flag to `False` in `conda_create` then the downloaded package data will be reused so you don't need to download everything everytime.
+However, if the `clean` flag is set to `False` (the default) in `conda_create` then the downloaded package data will be reused so you don't need to download everything everytime.

 Also see [here](https://github.com/spietras/rules_conda/tree/main/example) for a complete example with all the code available.